Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-2.md

 ## Primary Mixin

 Next within `main.scss` you should see a [Sass mixin](https://sass-lang.com/documentation/at-rules/mixin) with the same name as the component, in this case `oExample`.
 There are [Sass comments](https://sass-lang.com/documentation/syntax/comments) which describe the mixin using the [SassDoc format](http://sassdoc.com/).
-We use SassDoc comments to document Sass in the registry for users of Origami components to reference, and will discuss this in more details later.
+We use SassDoc comments to document Sass in the registry for users of Origami components to reference, and will discuss this in more detail later.

 <pre><code class="o-syntax-highlight--scss">/// Output all oExample features
 /// @param {Map} $opts [()] - A map of options to configure the output